arpitjain799/c2cciutils/README.md

 - `auto-review.yaml`: Auto review the Renovate pull requests
 - `backport.yaml`: Trigger the backports (work with labels)
 - `clean.yaml`: Clean the Docker images related on a deleted feature branch
-- `codeql.yaml`: Run a GitHub CodeQL check
 - `main.yaml`: Main workflow especially with the c2cciutils-checks command
+- `changlog.yaml`: Generate the changelog and create the release on GitHub
+- `delete-old-workflows-run.yaml`: Delete the old workflows
-- `rebuild.yaml`: Daily rebuild of the Docker images on the stabilization branches.
+- `pr-checks.yaml`: Run the checks on the pull requests

-All the provided commands:
+All the provided commands used in the workflow:

-- `c2cciutils`: some generic tools.
-- `c2cciutils-checks`: Run the checks on the code (those checks don't need any project dependencies).
+- `c2cciutils-env`: Print many useful information about the running environment.
 - `c2cciutils-audit`: Do the audit, the main difference with checks is that it can change between runs on the same code.
 - `c2cciutils-publish`: Publish the project.
 - `c2cciutils-clean`: Delete Docker images on Docker Hub after corresponding branch have been deleted.

-- `c2cciutils-google-calendar`: Tool to test the Google credentials for calendar API and refresh them if needed.
-See `c2cciutils-google-calendar -h` for more information.
+## Utilities

+The following utilities are provided:

+- `c2cciutils`: some generic tools.
+- `c2cciutils-download-applications`: Download the applications with version managed by Renovate, see below.
+- `c2cciutils-docker-logs`: Display the logs of the application in Docker (compose).
 - `c2cciutils-k8s-install`: Install a k3d / k3s cluster, see below.
+- `c2cciutils-k8s-logs`: Display the logs of the application in the k8s cluster, see below.
 - `c2cciutils-k8s-db`: Create a database in the k8s cluster, see below.
 - `c2cciutils-k8s-wait`: Wait that the application started correctly in the cluster, see below.
-- `c2cciutils-k8s-logs`: Display the logs of the application in the k8s cluster, see below.
+- `c2cciutils-docker-versions-gen`: Generate the Docker package versions file (`ci/dpkg-versions.yaml`), see below.
 - `c2cciutils-pin-pipenv`: Display all the dependencies that's in the `Pipenv.lock` but not in the `Pipenv` to be able to pin them.
-- `c2cciutils-docker-logs`: Display the logs of the application in Docker (compose).
 - `c2cciutils-trigger-image-update`: Trigger the ArgoCD repository about image update on the CI (automatically done in the publishing).
-- `c2cciutils-download-applications`: Download the applications with version managed by Renovate, see below.
-- `c2cciutils-docker-versions-gen`: Generate the Docker package versions file (`ci/dpkg-versions.yaml`), see below.
+- `c2cciutils-google-calendar`: Tool to test the Google credentials for calendar API and refresh them if needed.
+See `c2cciutils-google-calendar -h` for more information.

 ## New project